dmartinj12/GWU-Bootcamp/5-Matplotlib/README.md

-Background:
-In this case, you’re analyzing a clinical trial involving 249 mice with squamous cell carcinoma (SCC) tumors, treated with various drug regimens over 45 days.
-The focus is on the performance of Pymaceuticals' drug, Capomulin, compared to other treatment options.
-The goal is to generate meaningful insights for reporting on the study’s findings.

-1. Data Preparation:
-The first step is to merge two datasets: mouse_metadata and study_results.
-This creates a unified dataset that includes all the relevant details for each mouse.
-It’s crucial to check for duplicates, particularly any mouse with duplicate timepoints.
-This could skew results, so cleaning the data by removing those duplicates is important.
-The dataset should then be re-checked to ensure it's clean, leaving you with unique entries for each mouse.

-2. Summary Statistics:
-Next, we’ll calculate summary statistics for tumor volumes based on the treatment regimens.
-This includes:

-Mean, median, variance, standard deviation, and standard error of the mean (SEM) for tumor volumes for each treatment group.
-These statistics are crucial for understanding the central tendency and variability in tumor response for each drug regimen.
-By comparing these statistics across regimens, we can identify which treatments show more consistent results and which ones have high variability, potentially indicating the need for further investigation or optimization.

-3. Visualization - Bar Charts & Pie Charts:
-Visualizing the data helps communicate key insights quickly:

-Bar charts will show the total number of observations (mice/timepoints) for each treatment regimen.
-This highlights the study's coverage and balance across treatments.
-Pie charts will illustrate the gender distribution of the mice used in the study, ensuring there’s no significant bias in the representation of male vs. female mice.

-4. Quartile Calculation, Outliers, and Box Plots:
-To gain deeper insights into the treatment regimens, we’ll focus on the final tumor volumes for each mouse.
-This will allow us to:

-Calculate quartiles (Q1, Q3) and Interquartile Range (IQR) to detect outliers, which are mice whose responses to treatment are significantly different from the norm.
-Box plots will visually represent the distribution of final tumor volumes, with outliers clearly marked.
-Identifying outliers is crucial, as these data points could indicate unusual responses to treatment or errors in the data collection process.

-5. Line Plot and Scatter Plot:

-Line plot: Selecting a mouse treated with Capomulin, we’ll generate a line plot that tracks the tumor volume over time.
-This gives a clear visual of how the tumor progressed, helping to evaluate the treatment’s effectiveness.
-Scatter plot: For the entire Capomulin regimen, we’ll plot mouse weight against average tumor volume.
-This allows us to explore whether there’s any correlation between the weight of the mice and their tumor responses.

-6. Correlation and Regression:
-The final step in the analysis involves examining the relationship between mouse weight and tumor volume for Capomulin-treated mice.
-We’ll:

-Calculate the correlation coefficient to assess whether heavier mice tend to have larger tumors.
-Linear regression will provide a model to predict tumor volume based on mouse weight, potentially offering a predictive tool for tumor development based on physical characteristics of the mice.

-7. Conclusion
-This approach offers a detailed and structured analysis of the data, helping stakeholders make informed decisions based on the results of the clinical trial.
-The ultimate goal is to identify which treatment is most effective and to explore any potential factors (like weight) that may influence tumor growth.
+# Clinical Trial Analysis - Squamous Cell Carcinoma (SCC) Tumors

+## Background

+This analysis focuses on a clinical trial involving **249 mice** with squamous cell carcinoma (SCC) tumors, treated with various drug regimens over **45 days**.
+The primary goal is to evaluate the performance of **Capomulin**, Pymaceuticals' drug, in comparison to other treatments.
+The objective is to generate meaningful insights that can be reported on the findings of the study.

+---

+## 1. Data Preparation

+The first step is to **merge** two datasets: `mouse_metadata` and `study_results`.
+This will create a unified dataset containing all the relevant details for each mouse.
+It’s essential to check for **duplicate timepoints**, as any mouse with repeated data could skew the results.

+The process involves:
+- Merging the datasets.
+- Removing duplicates, ensuring unique entries for each mouse.
+- Verifying that the dataset is clean and ready for analysis.

+---

+## 2. Summary Statistics

+Next, we’ll calculate **summary statistics** for tumor volumes based on the treatment regimens.
+This includes the following measures for each treatment group:
+- **Mean**
+- **Median**
+- **Variance**
+- **Standard deviation**
+- **Standard error of the mean (SEM)**

+These statistics are essential to understand:
+- **Central tendency** (e.g., mean and median), giving us an idea of the typical tumor response for each drug regimen.
+- **Variability** (e.g., variance, standard deviation), highlighting the consistency of tumor volume responses.
+A high variance may indicate that the treatment isn’t consistently effective, warranting further investigation.

+By comparing these statistics across regimens, we can assess which treatments provide more reliable results.

+---

+## 3. Visualization - Bar Charts & Pie Charts

+To facilitate the communication of key insights, we’ll use visualizations:
+- **Bar charts**: These will display the total number of observations (mice/timepoints) for each treatment regimen, highlighting the study's balance across different treatments.
+- **Pie charts**: These will illustrate the gender distribution of the mice, ensuring there’s no significant bias towards male or female mice.

+These visualizations help quickly convey the scope and fairness of the trial.

+---

+## 4. Quartile Calculation, Outliers, and Box Plots

+To gain deeper insights into the treatment regimens, we'll focus on the **final tumor volumes** for each mouse:
+- **Quartiles (Q1, Q3)** and **Interquartile Range (IQR)** will be calculated to detect **outliers**—mice whose responses are significantly different from the norm.
+- **Box plots** will be created to visually represent the distribution of tumor volumes, clearly marking outliers.

+Identifying outliers is crucial, as these data points could indicate either unusual responses to treatment or errors in the data collection process.

+---

+## 5. Line Plot and Scatter Plot

+- **Line plot**: A line plot will track the tumor volume over time for a **Capomulin-treated mouse**.
+This will allow us to visually assess the tumor's progression and evaluate the drug’s effectiveness.

+- **Scatter plot**: For all mice treated with Capomulin, we’ll create a scatter plot of **mouse weight** against **average tumor volume**.
+This will help explore whether there is any correlation between the weight of the mice and their tumor responses.

+---

+## 6. Correlation and Regression

+The final step involves examining the relationship between **mouse weight** and **tumor volume** for **Capomulin-treated mice**:
+- **Correlation coefficient**: We’ll calculate this to assess if there is a tendency for heavier mice to have larger tumors.
+- **Linear regression**: We’ll model the relationship between mouse weight and tumor volume, potentially providing a predictive tool for tumor growth based on the physical characteristics of the mice.

+---

+## 7. Conclusion

+This analysis offers a comprehensive, structured approach to evaluating the clinical trial data.
+The goal is to:
+- Identify the most **effective treatment regimen**.
+- Explore any potential **correlations**, such as between mouse weight and tumor growth.

+The insights generated will provide stakeholders with data-driven conclusions to guide future research and decision-making regarding treatment effectiveness.